Music of Miami

 The music of Miami is a diverse and important field in the world of music.
 The Greater Miami area has long been a hub for diverse musical genres.
 For example, South Florida has been a hub for Southern Rap.
 Miami, in particular, is a "hub" for Latin Music in the United States.
 Miami bass (also known as booty music), a prominent hip-hop genre in the late 1980s and early 1990s, got its start in Miami; Luther "Luke Skyywalker" Campbell and his 2 Live Crew were among the more prominent Miami Bass acts, largely because of an obscenity scandal fomented by Broward County, Florida Sheriff Nick Navarro.
 Moreover, although not a South Florida native, Jimmy Buffett rose to prominence after moving to Key West, Florida and has long been associated with the "South Florida lifestyle".
-Other notable South Florida-based musical performers include Gloria Estefan, Marilyn Manson (began in Fort Lauderdale, Florida), Mental Crutch, Leslie Grace, Tony Succar, Vanilla Ice, DJ Laz, and Pitbull.
+Other notable South Florida-based musical performers include Gloria Estefan, Marilyn Manson (began in Fort Lauderdale, Florida), Leslie Grace, Tony Succar, Vanilla Ice, DJ Laz, and Pitbull.

-Miami music is varied.
+Miami's music is varied.
 Cubans brought the conga and rumba, while Haitians and the rest of the French West Indies have brought kompa and zouk to Miami from their homelands instantly popularizing them in American culture.
 Dominicans brought bachata, and merengue, while Colombians brought vallenato and cumbia, and Brazilians brought samba.
 West Indians and Caribbean people have brought reggae, soca, calypso, and steel pan to the area as well.

 Music history

 The South Florida recording industry started in Miami in the 1950s with Criteria Studios, recording top selling albums such as Rumours by Fleetwood Mac and Hotel California by The Eagles.
 Local music entrepreneur Henry Stone and his label, TK Records, created the local indie scene in the 1970s.
 T. K. Records produced the R&B group KC and the Sunshine Band along with soul singers Betty Wright, George McCrae and Jimmy "Bo" Horne as well as a number of minor soul and disco hits, many influenced by Caribbean music.
 Tom Dowd, an innovator in music engineering, worked out of Miami for many years and worked with a plethora of artists including Aretha Franklin, Ray Charles, Eric Clapton, Lynyrd Skynyrd.
-Tom Petty also came out of South Florida.
+Tom Petty also recorded at Criteria.